mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - No warranties are express or implied.
 - You use this entirely at your own Risk.
 - Fork your own copy from this repo and feel free to change it to your needs or contribute to it.
+- If you break it yourself, you fix it yourself.

 ##### Some other free projects